slatedocs/slate/source/includes/reference/_recipients.md

 Required details: bankCode, accountNumber (Swift code)

+Lists of banks and branches can be obtained from [Banks and Branches](#recipient-accounts-banks-and-branches) endpoints.

-You can get list of bank codes by using /v1/quotes/{quoteId}/account-requirements endpoint.
+You can also get list of bank and branch codes by using /v1/quotes/{quoteId}/account-requirements endpoint.

 ## Create EUR Recipient